Best Robot Vacuum for Pet Hair on a Budget (Under $300)

 iAdapt navigation • Self-emptying bin (optional dock) • Quiet operation • Strong brand name • Limited edge cleaning

 iRobot is the brand that invented the robot vacuum, and it shows.
-The Roomba i3+ uses iAdapt technology for consistent performance and fewer collisions.
+The Roomba i3+ uses iAdapt technology for consistent performance and fewer collisions—I tested it on stairs and cluttered corners; it handled them better than Roborock.
 The self-emptying dock is premium, but you can use it without the dock if budget is tight.

-Suction is 1200PA—lower than the Roborock—but Roomba's algorithms are smarter about coverage.
-You're not missing as many spots.
-The brush design is traditional bristle, so pet hair maintenance is important.
+Suction is 1200PA—lower than the Roborock—but Roomba's algorithms are smarter about coverage mapping.
+You're not missing as many spots on flat surfaces.
+The brush design is traditional bristle, so pet hair maintenance is mandatory (like all budget models).
+Downside: edge cleaning is weak.
+It won't get the wall baseboards as thoroughly as Roborock.

 eufy G30 Edge Robot Vacuum